 One popular area of study has been the errors and varieties which can be found in the design of the Penny Red.
 This includes double letters, inverted letters, re-entries, basal shifts, and guide lines.
 Other varieties include inverted watermarks and lavender-tinted paper.

-A fascinating error occurred on plate 77 – the first stamp in row two should have been lettered “B-A”, however, the letter block in the right hand corner was blank.
+A fascinating error occurred on plate 77 – the first stamp in row two should have been lettered B-A, however, the letter block in the right hand corner was blank.
 The error is extremely rare and the first every copy was discovered only in 1904.
 We can offer a very fine used matched pair showing the” B-blank” error on plate 77 plus the corrected version on plate 77b.

 New plates used for printing had a registration sheet, also known as an imprimatur sheet.
 A small number of examples were officially cut from these sheets by the Inland Revenue and each is unique.
-We have the finest Imprimatur selection available, including a superb unused matched pair of top right hand corner lettered AL showing part sheet inscription and plate numbers “77” & “77b”.
+We have the finest Imprimatur selection available, and recently sold a superb unused matched pair of top right hand corner lettered AL showing part sheet inscription and plate numbers “77” & “77b”.
 A remarkable matched pair taken from plate 77 which contained the “B blank” error on BA and the corrected plate 77b which had subsequently had the “A” added..
 Rare.
 Ex.
 Colonel Bates (1934).

 MALTESE CROSS CANCELS

 Maltese cross cancellations were officially issued for use with the first postage stamps in May 1840.
 This continued with Penny Reds from 1841 to 1844.
 See below an 1841 1d Red brown plate 10 (State 2) superb used four margin example lettered BC beautifully cancelled by a crisp black maltese cross.
 Spec.
 AS71.